All Episodes

 And so obviously the world is watching.

-Now we have a number of other issues we're going to hit today.
+Now, we have a number of other issues we're going to hit today.

 So we're going to watch that pretty closely.

-And this latest plan basically would send it's the Cassidy Graham bill, and it would send the Obamacare monies back to the states and let them decide specifically what they want to do with health care in their state.
+And this latest plan basically would send, it's the Cassidy Graham bill, and it would send the Obamacare monies back to the states and let them decide specifically what they want to do with healthcare in their state, something that conservatives generally support.

 I spent a lot of time over the weekend speaking with my sources in D.C., both in the Senate, outside the Senate, in the House, outside the House.

-And what I found was there is broad support for it, but it looks like it's about one, maybe two votes short in the House, and the names won't surprise you.
+And what I found was there is broad support for it, but it looks like it's about one, maybe two votes short in the House.

 Murkowski, Collins, McCain, and Rand Paul is dead set against it for reasons that he'll explain on the program today.

-You know, look, it's not the best option, and the reason it's not the best option is simple, is because you had seven senators that voted in 2015 uh to repeal Obamacare.
+And the reason it's not the best option is simple, is because you had seven senators that voted in 2015 to repeal Obamacare.

-Then it comes 2017, and you got a president pen in hand that's willing to fully repeal Obamacare.
+Then it comes 2017, and you got a president, pen in hand, that's willing to fully repeal Obamacare.

-And those six, seven senators said, no, I don't think so because uh it's just not working for me this time.
+And those six, seven senators said, no, I don't think so because it's just not working for me this time.

 So you have about seven senators that never had any intention to repeal and replace Obamacare.